 Millions of jobs in America have been lost recently, lost never to return due to automation.
+The robots are responsible for a larger chunk of US GDP each year.
 And the eye of the storm is not yet upon us.

 What can we expect?

-Key Automation Job Loss Stats – Editor’s Choice
+Key Automation Job Loss Stats for 2023 - Editor’s Choice

-- Percentage of workers worried about losing jobs to automation: 37.
+- 37% of workers are worried about losing their jobs due to automation.